chillu/github-dashing/README.md

    This is useful to ignore old branches which no longer have active builds.
    Example: `{"silverstripe-labs/silverstripe-newsletter":["0.3","0.4"]}`
  * `TRAVIS_API_ENDPOINT`: Defaults to `https://api.travis-ci.org/`.
 Switch to `https://api.travis-ci.com/` for private builds.
+ * `TRAVIS_API_TOKEN`: Use if you have private repositories.
+Don't confuse with GIT token.

 You can also specify a custom env file through setting a `DOTENV_FILE` environment variable first.
 This is useful if you want to have version controlled defaults (see `.env.silverstripe`).